kmayerb/hello-nextflow/README.md

 * publishDir - the path were outputs from this process will be written.

-# Advant
+# More Detailed Configs

-### Advanced Example: update your config to make use of label
+### Example 1: update your config to make use of label

 ```
 process.queue = 'cpu-spot-30'